m3mobile/Android-Library-M3SDK/docs/startup/wifipreference/wifi-country-code-sdk-readme-en.md

 The Wi-Fi country code is a critical setting that ensures the device complies with the wireless regulations of the region where it is operating.
 Each country has different rules regarding permissible Wi-Fi channels and transmission power, making the correct country code essential.

 ### Quick Start

-> [!WARNING]
-> Supported from StartUp version 6.0.6 BETA.
->
-> SL10 and SL10K devices are not supported.

 #### Basic Usage